Political Party of Radicals: Organisational structure

-The highest organ of the PPR was the Congress.
-It convened once every year.
-It appointed the party board and decided the order of candidates on electoral lists for the House of Representatives, Senate and European Parliament and had the final say over the party program.
+The highest organ of the PPR was the party convention, which convened once a year.
+It appointed the party board, decided the order of candidates on candidate lists for the House of Representatives, Senate and European Parliament and had the final say over the party programme.

 Linked organisations

 The PPR published its own magazine which was called Radicals Paper (Dutch: Radikalenkrant) between 1968 and 1973 and 1982 and 1990 and PPR Action Paper (Dutch: PPR aktiekrant; PPRAK) between 1973 and 1981.

-The PPRs youth was organised in the Political Party of Radicals Youth (Dutch: Politieke Partij Radicalen Jeugd; PPRJ) In 1991 the PPRJ merged into DWARS GreenLeft youth.
+The PPR's youth was organised in the Political Party of Radicals Youth (Dutch: Politieke Partij Radicalen Jeugd; PPRJ).
+In 1991 the PPRJ merged into DWARS GroenLinks youth.

 In the 1980s the scientific institute of the PPR cooperated strongly with the scientific institutes of the PSP and CPN.
 They published De Helling together since 1987.
 The Rode Draad was published since 1985 it was a magazine for municipal and provincial councillors of both the PSP, PPR and CPN.

 International cooperation

-Since 1979 the party cooperated with other Green and left-wing parties in organisations like Grael, which later became the European Green Party.
+Since 1979 the party cooperated with other green and left-wing parties in organisations like Grael, which later became the European Green Party.

 Relationships to other parties

-Cooperation has been an important theme for the PPR as the party was founded as party of left-wing Christians who wanted to cooperate with the PvdA, which later became committed to forming a political alliance left of the PvdA.
+Cooperation was an important theme for the PPR as the party was founded as a party of left-wing Christians who wanted to cooperate with the PvdA, which later became committed to forming a political alliance left of the PvdA.

 Between 1971 and 1977 the relations with PvdA and Democrats 66 were especially close.
 The three parties formed the core of the Den Uyl cabinet.
 After the elections of 1977, when the PPR lost a lot of seats, and 1981 when the PPR was excluded from the second Van Agt cabinet.